MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 ![cg-provision.png](media/cg-provision.png)

 ## 3 Easy Steps
-Let's creating a simple training solutions with up to date Microsoft content.
+Let's get started creating a simple training solutions with up to date Microsoft content.
 1. Choose a [setup option](custom_setupoptions.md) and provision Custom Learning.
 2. Tailor Custom Learning for your environment.
 3. Share Custom Learning with your users using our [adoption tools](driveadoption.md).